Dr. Von Wolfcastle's Spooky House-Buying GuideApr 03, 2019

 Side note: Appreciation means the value your home gains while you own it.
 Very generally, you can imagine that a home gains about 3% in value per year.

 Side note: Interest rates affect the amount of money you owe back to the bank on your mortgage (i.e., loan).
-For example, if you wanted to buy a $400,000 home, and interest rates were set at 4%, that means you would owe the bank $416,000.
-Therefore, it is best to buy with low interest rates.
 Sometimes, interest rates are lowered to stimulate the market, but they’ve been at historically low levels and can’t go much lower.
-They’re bound to go up.
-As they go up, so does the money you owe the bank for the same house.
-Today’s interest rate is 4% but some estimates suggest it will go as high as 5.8% by the end of the year.
-At that rate, your $400,000 house now costs you $423,000.
+They’re bound to go up, and as they go up, so does the money you owe the bank for the same house.
+As the price you pay for a house goes up without anything changing but interest rates, house values have to compensate for the imbalance by lowering.
+Your house's value then goes down.

 If history is any indicator, we are likely moving into a housing market crash.
 And we will likely see the affects of the crash across the United States working from the coasts then inland.
 San Francisco will be the first bubble to burst, probably along with Miami and other coastal cities.
 Places in the Midwest will feel the effects, but at a lower volume in intensity and duration.